mohesu/combine-with-context/README.md

 - If no files appear: Check filteredExtensions, .gitignore, file size limits, or empty files.
 - If output isn't updated: Confirm permissions and path.
-- For debugging: Run the "Copy with Context: Show Log" command to see output logs.
+- For debugging: Run the "CC: Show Log" command to see output logs.

 ## Contributing